simpleinjector/Documentation/source/advanced.rst

     var partiallyClosedType = typeof(SomeValidator<>).MakeGenericType(typeof(List<>));
     container.RegisterOpenGeneric(typeof(IValidator<>), partiallyClosedType);

-The type **SomeValidator<List<T>>** is called **partially-closed**, since although its generic type argument has been filled in with a type, it still contains a generic type argument. *Simple Injector* will be able to apply these constraints, just as it handles any other generic type constraints.
+The type **SomeValidator<List<T>>** is called **partially-closed**, since although its generic type argument has been filled in with a type, it still contains a generic type argument.
+Simple Injector will be able to apply these constraints, just as it handles any other generic type constraints.

-.. _Unregistered_Type_Resolution:
 .. _Unregistered-Type-Resolution:

 Unregistered type resolution
 ============================

 Unregistered type resolution is the ability to get notified by the container when a type that is currently unregistered in the container, is requested for the first time.
-This gives the user (or extension point) the change of registering that type. *Simple Injector* supports this scenario with the `ResolveUnregisteredType <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ event.
+This gives the user (or extension point) the change of registering that type.
+Simple Injector supports this scenario with the `ResolveUnregisteredType <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ event.
 Unregistered type resolution enables many advanced scenarios.
-The library itself uses this event for implementing the :ref:`registration of open generic types <Registration_Of_Open_Generic_Types>`.
+The library itself uses this event for implementing the :ref:`registration of open generic types <Registration-Of-Open-Generic-Types>`.
 Other examples of possible scenarios that can be built on top of this event are :ref:`resolving array and lists <Resolve-Arrays-And-Lists>` and :ref:`covariance and contravariance <Covariance-Contravariance>`.
 Those scenarios are described here in the advanced scenarios page.

 For more information about how to use this event, please take a look at the `ResolveUnregisteredType event documentation <https://simpleinjector.org/ReferenceLibrary/?topic=html/E_SimpleInjector_Container_ResolveUnregisteredType.htm>`_ in the `reference library <https://simpleinjector.org/ReferenceLibrary/>`_.

-.. _Context_Based_Injection:
-.. _Contextual_Binding:
 .. _Context-Based-Injection:

 Context based injection
 =======================

 Context based injection is the ability to inject a particular dependency based on the context it lives in (for change the implementation based on the type it is injected into).
 This context is often supplied by the container.
-Some DI libraries contain a feature that allows this, while others don’t. *Simple Injector* does **not** contain such a feature out of the box, but this ability can easily be added by using the [context based injection extension method|ContextDependentExtensions] code snippet.
+Some DI libraries contain a feature that allows this, while others don’t.
+Simple Injector does **not** contain such a feature out of the box, but this ability can easily be added by using the [context based injection extension method|ContextDependentExtensions] code snippet.

 .. container:: Note